bartdavids/LatticeBoltzmannNotebooks/README.md

 - [**LBM_in_3D_drag**](#lbm_in_3d_drag):

 ### LBM_in_3D
 The original script by MLS is in 2D and I've edited his script to apply to 3D.
 This simulation is flow over a cylinder, to determine the similarity with the 2D solution.
 It goes into detail of the steps taken to add the additional dimension.
-Just like the original LBM script it determines the velocity and vorticity fields of the simulation.
+Just like the original LBM script it determines the velocity fields of the simulation.

 So, what is the LBM?
 I really recommend the LBM video linked above to get you started, but for reference and completeness here it is as well.